Patrick Roy: International play

-Roy was selected as Canada's starting goaltender for the 1998 Winter Olympics.
-Roy played all six games, but Canada failed to win a medal after a shootout loss to the Czech Republic in the semifinal.
-Roy and Hašek both had save percentages above .950 entering into the game, and regulation ended in a 1–1 tie.
-After a scoreless overtime, the Czechs beat Canada 1–0 in the tiebreaking shootout.
+Roy was selected as Canada's starting goaltender for the 1998 Winter Olympics, alongside Martin Brodeur and Curtis Joseph, the first Olympics in which the NHL took a break to allow its players to participate.
+Roy played all six games, but heavily favoured Canada did not reach the gold medal game after being eliminated by the Czech Republic in the semifinal.
+Roy and his Czech counterpart Hašek both had save percentages above .950 entering the semifinal, and regulation ended in a 1–1 tie.
+After a scoreless overtime, the Czechs beat Canada 1–0 in the tiebreaking shootout, with Roy being beaten by Robert Reichel, then saving from Martin Ručinský and Pavel Patera, followed by Jaromír Jágr hitting the post, while Hašek stopped all five Canadian shots.
 After the loss, their first of the tournament, the Canadians could not regain momentum for the bronze medal game and subsequently lost 3–2 to Finland, denying Roy his only chance at an Olympic medal.
 Roy had a 4–2 record with one shutout while averaging 1.46 goals against per game and stopping .935 percent of total shots faced.

 Roy declined the opportunity to play for Canada at the 2002 Winter Olympics before the team's selection took place.